ornlneutronimaging/NEUIT/README.md

-# web_flask
+# NeuWeb

-A prototype of a web transmission calculator
+A prototype of a web sample estimator for neutron imaging